Cach30verfl0w/erebos/.github/README.md

-# Aetherium Engine
+# Erebos Engine
-Aetherium is a Vulkan and SDL2-based 3D Game Engine, written in C++ for my modern-day strategy game and educational purposes.
+Erebos Engine is a Vulkan and SDL2-based 3D Game Engine, written in C++ for my modern-day strategy game and educational purposes.
 Mainly this project is made to improve my knowledge about C++, CMake and the Vulkan API.

 ## Dependencies/Credits
 This projects contains a few dependencies to work.
 Below this text is an enumeration of all dependencies.